-The brain is the most complex part of the human body.
+The brain is proven to be the most complex part of the human body.
 It is responsible for the production of our every thought, action, memory, feeling, and experience of the world.

 “The human brain has 100 billion neurons, each neuron connected to 10,000 other neurons.
 Sitting on your shoulders is the most complicated object in the known universe,” said theoretical physicist Michio Kaku.

 Nonetheless, it comes with no surprises that the specialists working for the positive health of this jelly-like mass tissue have some differences in their professions.

 To know the difference between psychology and psychiatry and psychotherapy, we need to answer:

 As a result, you will also get to understand the difference between psychologist and psychiatrist and psychotherapist.

 How does a person think?
 How do they act, react, and interact?
 Psychology is all about these things and more.

 The easiest way to define psychology is that it is the scientific study of mind and behavior.
 It is a discipline that has multiple aspects to it as well as includes many sub-fields of study.
 Areas such as human development, sports, health, clinical, social behavior, and cognitive processes come under psychology.

 - Describe: The first goal of psychology is to describe a behavior or cognition